Marine Science: Hawai'i

 - Instructors: Nicole Yen, Sonya Timko, and Alberto Rivera

-In collaboration with Mālama Maunalua, students will actively contribute to conservation and research initiatives in Maunalua Bay.
-Activities may include restoring the Ala Mahamoe watershed, removing invasive algae, conducting coral reef monitoring via transect surveys, and participating in coral outplanting projects using heat-resilient species.
-Through the application of ArcGIS, students will analyze the impacts of land-based pollution and climate change on coastal ecosystems using both publicly available datasets and field-collected data, culminating in the creation of a digital story map that documents their findings and supports ongoing restoration efforts.
+Students will actively contribute to conservation and research initiatives in various sacred sites in Waimānalo, through invitation by our community partners.
+These initiatives may comprise 3D mapping, photographic documentation, and transect surveys of reef systems; water quality assessments; instream ecology and fish assessments; and core sampling for fossil and sedimentary analysis.
+Through the application of ArcGIS, students will additionally analyze the impacts of land-based pollution and climate change on coastal ecosystems using both publicly available datasets and field-collected data, culminating in the creation of a digital story map that documents their findings and supports ongoing restoration efforts.

 This program aims to cultivate the next generation of environmental leaders by deepening students’ understanding of ecological interdependence and promoting a sense of responsibility toward local and global marine ecosystems.
 Participants will be encouraged to translate their learning into action by applying stewardship practices within their own communities.